-However, many studies have pointed out that the captured PPG sensing signals is susceptible to environmental variables such as skin surface relaxation [5], skin color [6], skin surface temperature [7], etc. To obtain stable signal quality, MW-PPG sensing technology has been gradually gaining attention in recent years.
-Since PPG signals of different wavelengths can penetrate different skin depths [8]-[11], Zhang et al [12] pointed out in 2019 that short-wavelength PPG signals have a higher Signal to Motion Artifacts Ratio (SMR) compared to longwavelength PPG signals.
-Therefore, the short wavelength PPG signal can be used as the main signal, while the long wavelength PPG signal is more sensitive to dynamic noise, so the dynamic noise can be extracted by spectrum analysis and subtracted from the main signal to eliminate the dynamic noise to obtain a more stable PPG signal.
-Chang et al [13] also used a micro spectrometer sensor chip to build an MW-PPG measurement device in 2019.
-The developed signal processing algorithm can extract robust heart rhythm and blood oxygen detection values, and further, validate the feasibility of MW-PPG for blood pressure sensing.
-In 2020 [14], they further validated that PPG signals of different wavelengths in different postures can provide different signal-to-noise ratios (SNR), and the signal combining algorithm allows the wearer to merge PPG signals with high SNR from MW-PPG sensors in different postures.
-On average, the PPG signal has a 28% higher SNR than conventional single wavelength PPG signals in different postures.
+However, many studies have pointed out that the captured PPG sensing signals are susceptible to environmental variables such as skin surface relaxation [5], skin color [6], skin surface temperature [7], etc. To obtain stable signal quality, MW-PPG sensing technology has been increasingly recognized in recent years.
+Since PPG signals of different wavelengths can penetrate different skin depths [8]-[11], Zhang et al [12] pointed out in 2019 that short-wavelength PPG signals have a higher Signalto-Motion Artifacts Ratio (SMR) compared to long-wavelength PPG signals.
+Consequently, short-wavelength PPG signals can serve as the primary signal, while long-wavelength PPG signals are more susceptible to dynamic noise.
+By utilizing spectrum analysis, dynamic noise can be extracted and subtracted from the main signal to obtain a more stable PPG signal.
+Chang et al [13] also used a micro spectrometer sensor chip to develop an MW-PPG measurement device in 2019.
+The developed signal processing algorithm could robustly extract heart rhythm and blood oxygen detection values, thereby validating the feasibility of MW-PPG for blood pressure sensing.
+In 2020 [14], they further validated that PPG signals of different wavelengths in different postures can provide varying signal-to-noise ratios (SNRs).
+By implementing a signal combining algorithm, wearers can merge PPG signals with high SNRs from MW-PPG sensors in different postures.
+On average, MW-PPG signals exhibit a 28% higher SNR than conventional single-wavelength PPG signals across different postures.

-The MW-PPG measurement module which had been established in our past studies [13] was continually adopted in this paper to collect MW-PPG signals and explore the selection of PPG signal bands for different subjects by selected combining algorithm to achieve blood pressure measurement via neural network.
-In terms of neural network training in this paper, the transfer learning algorithm is used due to the difficulty of medical data is collection.
-Based on the transfer learning, the experience, knowledge, and features learned from the neural network trained by the source dataset can be transferred to the model for the target dataset.
-In our study, the publicly available MW-PPG signals database, MIMIC-III Waveform Database, is used as the source dataset to train the neural network model in advance and then transferred to the model for target dataset which is collected by the developed MW-PPG measurement module.
+The MW-PPG measurement module established in our previous studies [13] was utilized in this paper to collect MW-PPG signals and explore the selection of PPG signal bands for different subjects using a selected combining algorithm to achieve blood pressure measurement via neural network.
+Regarding neural network training in this study, we employed the transfer learning algorithm due to the challenges in collecting medical data.
+Transfer learning enables the transfer of experience, knowledge, and features learned from a neural network trained on a source dataset to a model for a target dataset.
+In our research, the publicly available MW-PPG signals database, MIMIC-III Waveform Database, served as the source dataset to pre-train the neural network model, which was then transferred to the model for the target dataset collected by the developed MW-PPG measurement module, MIMIC (Medical Information Mart for Intensive Care) is a large, freely-available database comprising deidentified health-related data from patients who were admitted to the critical care units of the Beth Israel Deaconess Medical Center, MIMIC-III contains data from 2001-2012.
+The data was collected from Metavision and CareVue bedside monitors.